forestpeas/Algorithms/Algorithms/LeetCode/Notes/cheat sheet.md

 Use two stacks.

+**233. Number of Digit One**: Given an integer n, count the total number of digit 1 appearing in all non-negative integers less than or equal to n.

+Consider how many 1's there are in each position (one's position, then ten's position, then hundred's position).

 **234. Palindrome Linked List**: Given a singly linked list, determine if it is a palindrome.

 1\.
 Find the middle node.
 2\.
 Reverse the right half.
 3\.
 Compare the left and right halves.